Jonbat/Muscle-Sensor-LED-Display/README.md

 This micro-controller project detects muscle contractions and displays it on to a 32x32 LED screen.
 The harder you contract your muscle, the larger the wave!
 Any large enough muscle is compatible, such as the biceps, forearms, or even forehead muscles!

 ## Motivation
-The goal of this project was to create an LED 32x32 matrix project using the atmega164P (1MHz processor).
-However, using adafruit's libraries, the slowest processor that can adequately run the 32x32 matrix is 16MHz.
+The goal of this project is to display muscle signals on a LED 32x32 matrix using the atmega164P (1MHz processor).
+However, using adafruit's libraries, the slowest processor that can adequately run the [32x32 matrix](https://sparkfun.com/products/14633) is 16MHz.
 By avoiding the libraries and driving each pin directly, as this code demonstrates, the LED matrix can adequately be driven on the 1 MHz processor of the atmega164p.

 ## Code
 The algorithm C code does not use any libraries, besides avr/io.